-2nd Offense: After-school detention, ISP or out-of-school placement

-FLAGS AND EMBLEMS - The only flags and/or emblems that can be displayed on school property are the American and Oklahoma flags or emblems thereof.
+DISRUPTIVE BEHAVIOR - Failing to follow classroom rules and/or disrupting the educational environment.
+1st Offense- 4 days lunch detention 2nd Offense- 2 days in school detention 3rd Offense- 3 day suspension 4th Offense- 10 day suspension, possibly alternative education or virtual learning.
+Subsequent Offenses- in school detention, out of school placement per the circumstances FLAGS AND EMBLEMS - The only flags and/or emblems that can be displayed on school property are the American and Oklahoma flags or emblems thereof.
 Any other type of flag or emblem must have explicit approval by the principal.
 This restriction not only applies to flags, but license plates, number stickers, window stickers, and any other public display.
 Violators will be asked to remove the offending emblem.
 Failure to comply will be considered insubordination and will result in disciplinary action.